Please always provide an answer comment. The answer comment is essential for students, because it helps

 to reveal potential errors in reasoning.

-Advices for the design of answer comments
+Advice for the design of answer comments

 The length of an answer comment should follow the basic principle “as short as possible and as long as necessary”.
-If the learner has to read too much text on screen it may be tiring and demotivating.
+If the student has to read too much text on screen it may be tiring and demotivating.

-to provide expert knowledge that exceeds the knowledge necessary to answer the question (→ expert comment).
+provide expert knowledge that exceeds the knowledge necessary to answer the question (→ expert comment).